a-z-listing/a-z-listing/README.md

 * Fix `get_the_item_object()` to work with old-style overridden indices
 * Fix `get_the_item_object()` to correctly extract the item ID and load the correct item
 * Improve javascript on the widget configuration
+* Clarified the examples with explanations about "post types", "taxonomies", and "terms" to explain what each of these mean.

 #### New Features: ####

 * Add parent-page attribute to the shortcode
 * Add simpler and safer filter for overriding the index letter for an item
 * Add simpler and safer filter for overriding the title for an item
+* Add new function for fetching meta data in a template: `$a_z_listing->get_item_meta()`
 * Allow exclude-terms to be used with display="posts"
+* Moved template loading function outside of the `A_Z_Query` class to prevent accidental access to the plugin internal structure

 ### 2.0.6 ###